ppy/osu-wiki/wiki/Glossary/en.md

 ### Lead-in

-The lead-in time is a 3 second time period of silence that is sometimes automatically be inserted before the beginning of a beatmap.
+A 3 second time period of silence that is sometimes automatically be inserted before the beginning of a beatmap.
 This only happens if the creator has placed objects right at or very close at the start of the song.

 ### Life Bar